Ativan Half-Life, Peak Concentration & Duration

 Ativan typically lasts from 6-8 hours and is out of the system after 72 hours.
 The drug’s effect will first be felt within 2 hours after administration, and the drug’s half-life is between 12 and 18 hours.
 When taken orally, the drug is absorbed through the gastrointestinal tract.

 Ativan (Lorazepam) is a drug that’s used to treat generalized anxiety, insomnia, nausea, and seizures.
 It’s also used in hospitals to sedate aggressive patients.
-Ativan is an active benzodiazepine and some people abuse the drug due to some recreational effects it has.
-Note that Ativan is habit-forming and even administered as prescribed, the drug can induce tolerance and lead to dependency.
+Ativan is an active benzodiazepine and some people abuse the drug due to its recreational effects.

 Ativan has an intermediate half-life.
 Users and medical data prove that its half-life is longer than Xanax but shorter than Valium.
 The average half-life of Ativan is around 12 hours, but some studies suggest that it could be up 18 hours.

 Note that the primary metabolite of Lorazepam, Lorazepam Glucuronide, has a longer half-life: up to 18 hours.

 Ativan Peak Plasma Concentration

 The peak concentration of the drug occurs up to 2 hours after intake.
 Although it doesn’t take too long to kick in, people who take Ativan to treat anxiety and seizures may not notice improvement for a few weeks.
 Ativan is absorbed directly by the gastrointestinal tract when the drug is taken orally.
 The drug can be administered intravenously as well.

 Users can feel the initial kick of the drug up to 2 hours after administration, as stated above.
 The effects Ativan has typically will last from 6-8 hours.
 When the drug is prescribed by a health professional, multiple doses every day are recommended.

 Although there’s minimal risk of excessive accumulation in the system, Ativan shouldn’t be taken over extended periods because it can be habit-forming and can have various life-threatening withdrawal symptoms.

 How Long Does Ativan Stay In The System?

 Various factors influence how long Ativan can stay in the body:

 - Individual factors (age, weight, height, genetics, general health)

 - Dosage (note that the body metabolizes higher doses at a slower pace)

 - History of abuse